-In the November edition of SLOAN!, Clement Robert MS, Group Head Sommelier and Wine Buyer for the Texture Restaurant Group, told us about his latest project – his hand-crafted ‘twisted’ wine cocktails which are available at 28°-50° Maddox Street.
-Wine cocktails are the perfect festiuve serve this winter so we thought we’d share Clement’s expertise below on this interesting area of mixology.
+Clement Robert MS, Group Head Sommelier and Wine Buyer for the Texture Restaurant Group, tells us about wine cocktails – the perfect festive serve this winter.

 Clement has forged an impressive career in the hospitality industry which has seen him develop from graduating with a Sommelier degree in 2005 to achieving the sommelier trade’s highest accolade – Master Sommelier 10 years later.